The Light-House: Adaptations

 Fantastic published Robert Bloch's story based on the Poe fragment as "A New Edgar Allan Poe Masterpiece".

-Author Robert Bloch finished Poe's tale and published it in the February 1969 issue (#53) of Famous Monsters of Filmland as "Horror in the Lighthouse".
-An earlier version appeared in the January/February 1953 Ziff-Davis publication Fantastic entitled "The Lighthouse".
+At the request of Poe scholar Thomas Ollive Mabbott, author Robert Bloch finished Poe's tale and published it in the January/February 1953 Ziff-Davis publication Fantastic (entitled "The Lighthouse", as by Poe and Bloch).
+Bloch's completion was later published in the February 1969 issue (#53) of Famous Monsters of Filmland as "Horror in the Lighthouse".

 In addition to Bloch's adaptation of "The Light-House", in the TV series The Following, fictional psychopath and serial killer Joe Carroll (played by James Purefoy) writes a novel inspired by Poe's tale, titling it The Gothic Sea.

 In 1997, Ediciones Áltera commissioned a number of Spanish and Latin American writers to complete the story, each in their own manner.
 They included Cristina Fernández Cubas, whose version is included in her anthology Todos los cuentos (Tusquets editores, 2008).

 A 2016 film, Edgar Allan Poe‘s Lighthouse Keeper, was loosely based on the story.
 While themes of isolation and unease in the building were preserved, the film took inspiration from Roger Corman's Poe adaptations from the 1960s.

 According to Robert Eggers, although the final story bears little resemblance to the Poe fragment, his 2019 film The Lighthouse began as an attempt by his brother Max Eggers to do a contemporary take on the Poe story.
 When the project stalled, Robert offered to work with his brother and the project evolved into a period thriller with the Poe elements removed.